 Great Deal or Big Flop?

 It cannot be ignored that quite a few people are very pleased with their purchase of this TV.
 For them, it appears to be a great deal well worth the risk.
 However, the statistics are not very impressive.
-With a 50 percent satisfaction rate on Amazon, and even worse ratings elsewhere, you would essentially be paying possibly up to $400 with a risk equal to the outcome of a coin toss.
-Chances are if you are seriously looking to save hundreds of dollars on a quality 4K ultra-HD smart TV, you don’t want to risk $400 on a TV that will likely only last a year if other problems don’t arise first.
+Chances are if you are seriously looking to save hundreds of dollars on a quality 4K ultra-HD smart TV, you don’t want to risk money on a TV that will likely only last a year if other problems don’t arise first.
 A fair recommendation of this TV would definitely be to choose another option.
 For similar features and much better quality at a very similar price, the TCL43S405 would be a much better choice.
-The Samsung UN40MU6300FXZA is a little more of a splurge, but also more worth the money than the VIZIO.
+The LG 28-inch HD Smart TV Monitor is a little more of a splurge, but also more worth the money than the VIZIO.